This post may contain affiliate links.

 Difference Between Male and Female Siamese Cats Behavior?

-Behavioural differences between male and female Siamese cats are very subtle as behaviour is determined by the cat’s personality irrespective of gender, however, most visible behavioural differences can be seen in those pets who are not neutered or Spayed.
-This means that the cat reproductive organ is still intact, and when the time comes for sexual maturity there are several changes, urges and actions that differentiate them.
+Behavioral differences between male and female Siamese cats are very subtle as behavior is determined by the cat’s personality irrespective of gender, however, most visible behavioral differences can be seen in those pets who are not neutered or Spayed.
+This means that the cat’s reproductive organ is still intact, and when the time comes for sexual maturity there are several changes, urges, and actions that differentiate them.

-Male cats that are un-neutered, when the time of sexual maturity they behaviour will change significantly.
-The Cat will become more aggressive, territorial which will result in spraying.
+Male cats that are un-neutered, when the time of sexual maturity their behavior will change significantly.
+The Cat will become more aggressive, and territorial which will result in spraying.
 The cat will also try to run away from home to find a female mate to satisfy its sexual desire.
-To control un-neutered cats behaviour you can use products like the PetSafe Spray Deterrent that you can get conveniently from Amazon which works really well.
+To control un-neutered cats’ behavior you can use products like the PetSafe Spray Deterrent that you can get conveniently from Amazon which works really well.

-For this reason, it’s required that domestic cats be neutered or Spayed while they are still kittens to prevent these unpleasant behaviours while also preventing unwanted litters.
+For this reason, it’s required that domestic cats be neutered or Spayed while they are still kittens to prevent these unpleasant behaviors while also preventing unwanted litters.

 How does Spaying or Neutering Affect a Siamese Cats Behaviour?

 Spaying or neutering refers to the removal of the cat’s reproductive organs.
-In Siamese cats this procedure brings about certain changes in both males and females, eliminating negative behaviours.
+In Siamese cats this procedure brings about certain changes in both males and females, eliminating negative behaviors.